Bullying and Harassment Enabled by Bristol University

 I feel aghast by the eventuality that the University of Bristol will allow my experience to repeat itself, given that they do not perceive any wrongdoing on their part.
 Prospective female students, as well as international students, have the right to be aware of the two-tier system which operates within the University of Bristol.
 What is happening to me should not happen to any other student again.

 My case argues that the University of Bristol institutional process had the purpose or effect of violating my dignity, and created an intimidating, hostile, degrading, humiliating and offensive environment for me.

-With this aim, I have instructed a team of lawyers to represent me, including Peter Daly from Doyle Clayton.
+With this aim, I have instructed a team of lawyers to represent me, including Alice de Coverley from 3 Paper Buildings as my barrister, and Peter Daly and Amara Ahmad from Doyle Clayton as my solicitors.
 We have prepared and presented a detailed Letter Before Claim and now, after receiving the University’s response to that letter, we are drafting the claim itself and preparing for litigation.

 I was told beforehand that cases such as this can cost in excess of £50,000.
 Indeed, after engaging with the University on this matter, my lawyers have informed me that this legal challenge will cost £100,000, covering the 5 to 7 days of litigation in court.